 Peach flowers of the Japanese quince ‘Geisha Girl’

-Known as lily of valley bush, pieris produce clusters of bell-shaped flowers, which vary in colour depending on the cultivar you’re growing.
+Known as lily of the valley bush, pieris produce clusters of bell-shaped flowers, which vary in colour depending on the cultivar you’re growing.
 ‘Purity’ has crisp white flowers, while those of ‘Passion’ are a rich shade of pink.
 When planting, be sure to do so in acid soil or ericaceous compost.

 Bell-shaped white flowers of lily of the valley bush